soffes/soff.es-archive/Readme.markdown

-# samsoff.es
+# soff.es

 This is my new blog in Rails 3.1.
-I [moved my blog to Jekyll](http://samsoff.es/post/new-blog-on-github-and-jekyll/) a few months ago and really missed playing with a Rails app, so I'm moving it back and starting from scratch.
+I [moved my blog to Jekyll](http://soff.es/post/new-blog-on-github-and-jekyll/) a few months ago and really missed playing with a Rails app, so I'm moving it back and starting from scratch.

 ## Running Locally